Leptopoda/bierverkostung/README.md

 Currently Supported platforms:
 - Android
 - iOS/iPadOS
-- MacOS
 - Web

-Regarding other Desktop support like Linux and Windows firebase currently does not support those platforms.
+Regarding Desktop support like Linux or Windows firebase currently does not support those platforms.
 We'll need to wait for this to tackle propper desktop support.
+MacOS is theoratiacally supported but we'll finalize the implementation with the other desktop support.

 ## Hosted
 This project is already hosted on https://saufen.rimikis.de.
 Check it out as more features will arrive.